bridgecrew-perf6/Prefect-CDK-Deployment/README.md

 # Prefect Flow CDK Deployment

-The repository explains how to deploy a complete Prefect Orchestration layer using ECS Fargate.
+The repository explains how to deploy a complete Prefect Orchestration layer using ECS Fargate on Ubuntu 18.04 or Amazon AMI.

 ## Architecture and Infrastructure